nikitahl/css-base/README.md

 ## Contributing

+This project is open for contributions.
 Read the [contributing guide](./CONTRIBUTING.md) to learn about development process.
-How to build your changes to CSS Base.
+How to integrate your changes to CSS Base.

 ## License